7 Ways to Maintain Healthy Blood Sugar Levels

 Calculate your risk

-Complete a risk test at diabetes.org, and take the results to your next doctor's appointment, suggests Robert Ratner, MD, chief scientific and medical officer of the American Diabetes Association.
+To help you know what is a healthy blood sugar level and whether you are at risk, complete a diabetes risk test, and take the results to your next doctor’s appointment, suggests Robert Ratner, MD, chief scientific and medical officer of the American Diabetes Association.
 A higher score may spur earlier or more frequent blood sugar checks.
-Check these clear signs you could have high blood sugar.
+Watch that you don’t have these clear signs of high blood sugar.

 Examine your medicine cabinet